 How these Tasks Address the Shifts

-These tasks illustrate the Shifts and can be used immediately in classrooms for teachers to get a sense of the expectations of the Standards.
+These tasks illustrate the Shifts and can be used immediately in the classroom.
 They can also be used in PLCs as part of a lesson study or shared observations.

 Coherence: These tasks demonstrate how to build student understanding from previous learning and prepare students for future learning.